saezlab/decoupleR/README.md

 There are many methods that allow us to extract biological activities from omics data. `decoupleR` is a Bioconductor package containing different statistical methods to extract biological signatures from prior knowledge within a unified framework.
-It incorporates methods that take into account the sign and weight of network interactions.
-`decoupleR` can be used with any omic, as long as its features can be linked to a biological process based on prior knowledge.
+Additionally, it incorporates methods that take into account the sign and weight of network interactions. `decoupleR` can be used with any omic, as long as its features can be linked to a biological process based on prior knowledge.
 For example, in transcriptomics gene sets regulated by a transcription factor, or in phospho-proteomics phosphosites that are targeted by a kinase.

 <p align="center" width="100%">
 <img src="https://github.com/saezlab/decoupleR/blob/master/inst/figures/graphical_abstract.png?raw=1" align="center" width="45%">